jean343/RPI-GPU-rdpClient/README.md

 It is more a proof-of-concept to show that OpenMAX can be used as a RDP viewer rather than a finished product.
 There is no authentication, use at your own risk.

 It uses a NVIDIA graphic card to encode H.264 video, and OpenMAX to display the video.
-It can achieve 1080P 30FPS RDP on a RPI with a relatively low latency of ~200ms.
+It can achieve 1080P 60FPS RDP on a RPI with a relatively low latency of ~200ms on two monitors.
 When the GPU is not accessible on the server, it falls back to CPU encoding.
 It can work in a Virtual machine in order to be a true thin client.